5 reasons why I'm in favour of The Tick

 4. It's updated

 The Heart Foundation revises its cut-offs which forces food companies to meet levels of lower salt, less or no trans fat, lower kilojoules, smaller portion size and more vegetable servings.
-You see there is a continual product improvement, nutritionally, of Tick products over time.
 A good thing for consumers!

 5. It's realistic

 The Tick doesn't set standards that will produce foods that taste terrible.
-Anyone can bake a bread with no added salt, but would anyone buy it?
+Anyone can bake a bread with no added salt, but would many buy it?
 No. Ditto for salt-free cereal, soup and crispbread.
-But I bet you've hardly noticed the gradual drop in salt in a Tick bread or cereal.
+But I bet you've hardly noticed the gradual drop in salt in a Tick bread.

 Sodium (salt) comparison mg per 100 grams of bread